LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/get-user-data.md

 ### Get user platform ID

 Get User Platform Id is used to get the user’s unique platform ID.
+// === REQUEST FOR IMPROVED DOCUMENTATION ===
+// Please explain what the platform ID is:
+// - Does it identify the platform of the user, or the user ID within the platform?
+// - What is a platform in this context (how is a platform different from a channel)?
+// Please provide examples (i.e. WhatsApp number?, Facebook id?).
+// === END OF REQUEST FOR IMPROVED DOCUMENTATION ===

 | Function Name | Arguments | Returns |
 | --- | --- | --- |